learnastu-com/.github/profile/README.md

 <p align="center">
-  We are creating educational tools to empower aP fresh wave of creators in the new generation. <br/>
+  We are creating educational tools to empower a fresh wave of creators in the new generation. <br/>
   If we address education, we have the potential to solve numerous challenges across various domains.
 </p>